Public Insight Network

 Share What You Know: Become a News Source for OPB

 It's a great way to share what you know.
 You have knowledge and insights that can help us cover the news with more depth, and unearth stories that we might not otherwise hear about.
 You might provide new angles on stories we're covering, or provide us with entirely new ideas.
-So sign up for the Public Insight Network, and help make OPB's news coverage even stronger.
+So sign up for the Public Insight Network, and help make OPB's coverage even stronger.

 What We're Asking

 Or tell us: What issues are on your mind?